 1924 to 1926: John Norman Knight described as a Mill Manager (possibly of Olivers) lived at Bleak House with his wife Madge.
 And in 1925 they had a son John.
 Incidentally after living at Bleak House John senior moved to Swanwick House in Prestbury presumably with his family around 1927 to 1929 and in 1929 he met a sad and mysterious end after vanishing off a ship on his way back from New York. (see newspaper clippings supplied by May Ellen Hockenhull).

-1923 to approx 1935: An article in the Liverpool Echo in 1935 mentions the occupier of Bleak House was Harry Rome. (see newspaper cutting below and information supplied by May Ellen Hockenhull).
+1923 to approximately 1935: An article in the Liverpool Echo in 1935 mentions the occupier of Bleak House was Harry Rome. (see newspaper cutting below and information supplied by May Ellen Hockenhull).

 Sadly Harry died a few weeks after this article in Manchester at the age of forty eight years leaving behind his wife Annie (married 1912 in Chorlton) and five children Joseph, Ronald, Dennis, Dorothy and Harry Andrew, their ages ranging between twelve and twenty two years, the eldest two were born in Chorlton and the others in Stockport.

-More recently Tommy Cooper lived at Bleak House in the 1980s until about 2005.
+More recently Tommy Cooper (not the comedian!) lived at Bleak House in the 1980s until about 2005.